Food Shelf

 • Saturdays, 9am to noon

-FOTV is a partnership with the ministry of La Iglesia, Saint Paul Church.
+FOTV is a partnership with the ministries of La Iglesia, Saint Paul Church and Family Values For Life.

 It is the desire of every volunteer of FOTV that you feel safe and blessed.
 We think of you as our neighbor and use that term in our communications.